Henrichy/puppyd/README.md

 In case there are any missing dependencies, please execute `puppr$ npm install` to get them.
 If there's an error, it should return the specific command you need to enter.

-Once this is all done you're ready to run **PuppR**!
-Still in the root of this directory, simply execute `puppr$ npm run serve` and give it a few seconds to get started.
+Once this is all done you're ready to run **Puppyd**!
+Still in the root of this directory, simply execute `puppyd$ npm run serve` and give it a few seconds to get started.
 Once it's up, you can open your web browser and enter `localhost:8080`.
-This will allow you to try out **PuppR**!
+This will allow you to try out **Puppyd**!

 When you are finished simply go back to your terminal and hit `ctrl + c` to quit the program.